 2days ago I was attacked for pointing at SJWs who called Stan Lee a racist RAPIST.
 Today, those same SJWs are attacking Bill Maher for suggesting that Stan wasn't as important as oxygen.
 Y'all are nutty. 😂

-I was going to write a post about Bill Maher dissing Stan Lee, but then I remembered that Bill Maher isn't worth my time or yours.— Beth the Elder One (@BethElderkin) November 17, 2018
+I was going to write a post about Bill Maher dissing Stan Lee, but then I remembered that Bill Maher isn't worth my time or yours.— Beth of the Elder Kin (@BethElderkin) November 17, 2018

 If you're just learning that he's a bad person with bad opinions, welcome to the club of "we saw this coming a mile away."